Some Current Hot Navy Nuke Jobs:

 Below we will discuss some of the top jobs that are ideal for retired Navy nukes.

 - One of the most popular jobs among the Navy nukes is a nuclear technician.
 A nuclear technician is either employed in a nuclear energy power plant or as an assistant to a physicist, engineer, or any other professional whose job is to conduct research in the nuclear field.
 In this field, the job of a nuclear technician is to operate, maintain and monitor the radiation equipment which will be used to conduct various tests or to generate nuclear power.
 Their job is to make sure that all of these parts are working optimally.

 The nuclear technicians that are employed in a nuclear power plant are either based in offices or control rooms but they might have to travel from one location to another based on the nature of the job they are handling.
 This particular job requires a lot of experience working in the same conditions as in the military.
-It also requires you to have an associate’s degree in the field of either nuclear science or nuclear technology.

 - Nuclear Engineers are responsible for all the tasks that are directly responsible for the harnessing of nuclear radiations and energy.
 Depending on the problems that may occur during this process, the engineers will be responsible to go out and conduct research, come up with equipment, create systems, and develop procedures that will make the process of handling the radioactive or nuclear energy source itself easy and seamless.